 Logical Fallacies

-You may have heard of the logical fallacy and pondered over what it was and how it can be used.
-In this page, we are going to be looking at logical fallacies in a little more depth finding out what they are and how they function.
+You may have heard of the term logical fallacy and wondered what it means and how it is used.
+On this page, we take a closer look at logical fallacies, explaining what they are, how they function, and why it is important to recognize them.

 Logical Fallacy